SahilVijaySingh28/PeerChat/docs/use-chat-hook.md

 # useChat Hook Documentation

 ## Overview
-The `useChat` hook manages the state and functionality for chat messaging in FlashChat.
+The `useChat` hook manages the state and functionality for chat messaging in PeerChat.
 It handles message input, sending messages, subscribing to message streams, and managing chat-related UI state.

 ## Usage